mw9385/Collision-avoidance/README.md

 ### Training Environment Setup
 #### 1. Spawning the drone for training

-### Citation
-#### This research has been accepted in Expert Systems with Application (ESWA).
-The title of the paper is 'Towards Monocular Vision-Bassed Autonomous Flight Through Deep Reinforcement Learning'.
-The paper can be found on online within 2~3 months.
 Training agent for the drone is [hector_qaudrotor](http://wiki.ros.org/hector_quadrotor).
 Please take a look at the ROS description and install it.
 To spawn the training agent for our setup, type the command below:
 ```